festline/festline.github.io/_pages/roadmap.md

  - September 27 - Quiz1
  - October 6 - A2
  - October 25 - Quiz2
- - October 27 - A3
+ - October 27 - A3 & Alice
+ - October 30 - Alice solutions
  - November 15 - Quiz3
  - November 17 - A4 & A5
  - November 18 - DotA submissions
  - November 20 - DotA solutions

-All deadlines are 20:59 CET (London time).
+All deadlines are 20:59 GMT+1 (London time).

 # Assignments
 Assignments are announced in the **#mlcourse_ai_news** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai) and on [mlcourse.ai/assignments](assignments).
 Deadlines are typically on Sundays, 20:59 CET.
 Apart from that, you can practice with demo [assignments](assignments), don't confuse them with "real" ones.
 Rough plan for fall 2019 assignments is the following: